 Second, Dancers strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

-Lastly, Dancers moderately value Recognition.
-Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.
+Lastly, Dancers moderately value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Dancers must consistently demonstrate qualities such as achievement/effort, persistence, and cooperation.